mengstr/SUBASIC/README.md

 ```

 ### FOR
-A FOR loop takes a variable and initialises it to the specified value and then continues executing code until a `NEXT` statement is found.
-The variable will then be incremented by 1 and execcution will continue at the next statement after the FOR.
-This will happen until the variable is larger than the second specified value.
+Initializes a variable and runs code until a NEXT statement is found.
+The variable is incremented by 1 each loop iteration until it exceeds the specified value.
 Multiple FOR statements can be nested.
 #### Example
 ```
 10 PRINT "Multiplication table"